 When to go: Summer

 Each lake has something unique to offer and it’s worth visiting all of them, but if this itinerary seems a little intense for your 10 days in Italy, I recommend cutting out one or two lakes and just sticking with two or three areas.
-The great thing about this itinerary is that you’ll also be able to see Milan, so you’ll get a taste of a large Italian city while also enjoying the countryside.
+The great thing about this itinerary is that you’ll also be able to see Milan, so you’ll get a taste of a large Italian city while also enjoying the countryside and beach time.

 For this Northern Italy itinerary, I highly recommend flying into Milan and renting a car.
 The lakes and northern scenery can be best seen while taking leisurely winding drives around the lakes.